 CATEGORIES OF SUBMISSIONS

 Shorter items are more likely to be accepted for publication, owing to space constraints and reader preferences.

 Research articles relevant to wound healing should not exceed 3 000 words, no more than 30 references, with up to 6 tables or figures.
 A structured abstract under the following headings, Background, Methods, Results, and Conclusions is a requirement and should not exceed 250 words.

 Case reports should not exceed 1 200 words with no more than 10 references.
-Figures are limited to 4 figures and may include images or photographs.
+Figures include images or photographs and should be in high resolution png or jpg format.
 The case report should have three headings: Summary (not exceeding 100 words), Case report (with no introduction) and Discussion.
 Case reports will be published online only.
 The summary and the URL will appear in the printed version.

 Opinions, etc. should not exceed 1 000 words and are welcome, but unless invited, will be subjected to the WHSA peer review process.